 View along Lancaster Road looking East.
-New Site Entrance will be approximately opposite existing access.
-New Site Exit will be around 23m to the East
+New Site Entrance will be approximately 7m east of existing access on opposite side of Lancaster Road.
+New Site Exit will be around 23m further to the East

 View along Lancaster Road looking West.
 New Site Entrance will be on right just before tree line